stushq/docker_images/alpine/README.md

 wget |

 *note to run bash, if an entry poiint is defined you need to run 'docker run -it --entrypoint /bin/bash <image>'*

+A Kubernetes secrets is required for this example

+kubectl create secret docker-registry docker-credentials --docker-username=
+--docker-password=
+--docker-email=